rperez025/leaflet-challenge/README.md

 2. Part 2 - Gather and Plot More Data: Illustrate the Relationship between Tectonic Plates and Seismic Activty

    Plotted a second dataset on my map to illustrate the relationship between tectonic plates and seismic activity.
 I pulled in this dataset and visualized it alongside my original data in Part 1.
-I used the "PB2002_boundaries.json" data on tectonic plates [https://github.com/fraxen/tectonicplates](https://github.com/fraxen/tectonicplates).
+I used the "PB2002_boundaries.json" data on tectonic plates at [https://github.com/fraxen/tectonicplates](https://github.com/fraxen/tectonicplates).

 **RESOURCES AND REFERENCES**
 During the challenge, I referenced the following to aid in my understanding and completion of the assignment: